Categorical dimension of birational automorphisms and filtrations of Cremona groups: Introduction

 Given a birational map, being able to provide a weak factorization should give interesting informations on the birational map itself.
+As potential applications of Theorem \ref{thm:introfiltraisgood}, one could try to show that a given class of birational maps does not generate the whole Cremona group in dimension $n$, by showing that the motivic categorical dimension of such maps must be bounded above by $n-3$ or less.
 For example, using more refined motivic arguments, we can see that if a birational map $\phi: X \dashrightarrow X$ admits a weak factorization with rational centers, then $\phi$ belongs to $\mathrm{Bir}_{n-4}(X)$, see Corollary \ref{cor:rational-centers-dimn-4}.
 Finally, if such a $\phi$ admits a weak factorization whose centers are all (abstractly isomorphic to) toric varieties, one can use a result of Kawamata \cite{kawamata-toric} to show that $\phi$ belongs to $\Bir_0(X)$.
-It follow that the subgroup of $\Bir(\PP^n)$ generated by the standard Cremona transformation and automorphisms is a subgroup of $\Bir_0(\PP^n)$.
+It follows that the subgroup of $\Bir(\PP^n)$ generated by the standard Cremona transformation and transformations is a subgroup of $\Bir_0(\PP^n)$.
 Notice that $\Bir_0(\PP^n) \subset \Bir_{n-4}(\PP^n)$ is strict as soon as $n \geq 5$, and that there exist rational varieties of dimension at least three with positive motivic categorical dimension.
-If one were able to construct a birational map $\phi$ contracting rational varieties and and such that $c\dim(\phi) > 0$, then we would have that the group generated by maps contracting rational varieties is strictly bigger than the one generated by the standard Cremona transformation, a result proven in \cite{blanc-heden} in the case where $n$ is odd.
-However, the proof of Theorem \ref{thm:introfiltraisgood} heavily relies on the construction of birational maps contracting non-rational loci.
-See Section \S \ref{sec:refinements} for more details.